 Hi, we’re Beatrix and Becky, two long-term friends who have been helping each other through lockdowns.
 We know that everyone needs cheering up, so we have started this newsletter to compile art, musings, information and ideas suitable for coronavirus times.
 We hope you enjoy them, and would love some contributions for future editions – please get in touch with artwork, photos, articles, links, ideas, or whatever you fancy.
-The first edition is below, and week 2 is now live, with a Dominic Cummings theme, and week 3 has the theme of love.
+The first edition is below, and you can also find week 2 (with a Dominic Cummings theme), week 3 (on love in the time of coronavirus), and week 4 (focussing on forgiveness).

 We hope that Lockdown Lamentations will help us connect with friends, even those we don’t know well or haven’t seen for a long time.
 If you want to do any of the activities on the list below together, for example, please get in touch!
 Also, don’t be shy to get in touch if you are struggling in any way and would like support.
 It’s too easy to feel isolated, so we are really keen that people who know us can always reach out to us.
 If we don’t know you, we are very grateful that you are reading this, and want you to know we are thinking of you.
 Lockdown is hard for different people in different ways, and the many people who may be experiencing different challenges are never far from our minds.
 If things are getting too much, we have some links at the bottom.